spiffe/spiffe/standards/WIT-SVID.md

 Notes:

 - `sub` claim: The WIT-SVID requires that this must be a SPIFFE ID.
-The WIMSE WIT requirs that this be a WIMSE Workload Identifier.
+The WIMSE WIT requires that this be a WIMSE Workload Identifier.
 A SPIFFE ID is a WIMSE Workload Identifier.
 - `cnf.jwk.alg`: The WIT-SVID requires the `cnf.jwk.alg` claim to be a value specified within this document.
 The WIMSE WIT accepts any algorithm registered in the IANA JOSE registry with the exception of `none`.
 - `iss`: Both the WIT-SVID and WIMSE WIT allow the optional inclusion of the `iss` claim.
 The WIT-SVID requires that if this is included, that this is not a value compatible with OpenID Connect Discovery.